gitAbishek/LSMProduct/readme.md

 No, you don't need any coding skills.
 One can click and create courses, lessons and publish.

 # Changelog

+### 1.0.6 - 06-10-2021

+- Enhancement - Added user and course information on the order list page.
+- Enhancement - Added `masteriyo_courses` shortcode.
+- Enhancement - Added ability to switch to WordPress editor for courses.
+- Enhancement - Decreased the size of the "Add New Category" modal.
+- Fix -  Remove title hover effect while hovering course list card in courses archive page.
+- Fix - Pagination alignment in the courses, categories, and orders backend list page.
+- Fix - Use of smaller image for course feature image.
+- Fix - Overflow of course single page sidebar.
+- Fix - String translation issue.
+- Fix - Student count issue in the single course and course archive page.

 #### 1.0.5 - 01-10-2021